novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-123.md

 As his son gradually found enjoyment in management, Kim Sung-moo wanted to support Kim Tae-hyun's recent endeavors.

-"But he's even going to Japan to meet Son Jung-ui."
+"But he's even going to Japan to meet Son Jung-yi."

 Moreover, he felt uneasy about his daughter going alone with Lee Hyun-woo, so he thought this was really good timing.